Relative transverse activity as a probe of collectivity-like long-range correlations in pp collisions at $\sqrt{s}=13$ TeV: Relative Transverse activity

 \section{Relative Transverse activity}

-A standard approach for UE studies is to identify the charged particle with the highest transverse momentum ($p_{\rm T}$) in the event, referred to as the leading particle.
-The azimuthal plane is then divided into three regions relative to the leading particle’s azimuthal angle, $\varphi_{\rm lead}$: the \textit{Toward} region ($|\Delta\varphi|<60^{\circ}$), the \textit{Away} region ($|\Delta\varphi|>120^{\circ}$), and the \textit{Transverse} region ($60^{\circ}<|\Delta\varphi|<120^{\circ}$), as illustrated in Fig.~\ref{topology_dia}.
-The toward and away regions are dominated by hard-scattering and jet activity, whereas the transverse region is largely sensitive to UE contributions.
+A standard approach in UE studies is to identify the charged particle carrying the highest transverse momentum ($p_{\rm T}$) in the event, referred to as the leading particle.
+The azimuthal plane is then partitioned into three regions defined relative to the azimuthal angle of the leading particle, $\varphi_{\rm lead}$: the \textit{Toward} region ($|\Delta\varphi|<60^{\circ}$), the \textit{Away} region ($|\Delta\varphi|>120^{\circ}$), and the \textit{Transverse} region ($60^{\circ}<|\Delta\varphi|<120^{\circ}$), as illustrated in Fig.~\ref{topology_dia}.
+The toward and away regions are dominated by hard-scattering products and jet activity, while the transverse region is primarily sensitive to the UE contributions.

-Measurements show that the charged-particle number density in the transverse region rises steeply with the leading particle $p_{\rm T}$ and reaches a plateau for $p_{\rm T}^{\rm lead}\gtrsim5$ GeV/$c$ \cite{alice2019underlying}.
-This plateau indicates that, above this scale, the transverse region provides a clean probe of the UE.
-In this regime, the relative transverse activity, $R_{\rm T}$, is defined as a normalized measure of the charged-particle density in the transverse region \cite{martin2016probing}:
+Experimental measurements indicate that the charged-particle number density in the transverse region rises steeply with the leading-particle $p_{\rm T}$, reaching a plateau at $p_{\rm T}^{\rm lead}\gtrsim5$~GeV/$c$ \cite{alice2019underlying}.
+Above this threshold, the transverse region therefore provides a clean, hard-scattering-independent probe of the UE activity.
+In this regime, $R_{\rm T}$ is defined as the ratio of the charged-particle multiplicity in the transverse region to its minimum-bias average \cite{martin2016probing}:

-where $N_{\rm T}$ is the charged-particle density in the transverse region for a given event, and $\langle N_{\rm T}\rangle$ is its average over the full event ensemble.
-By construction, events with $R_{\rm T} \ll 1$ correspond to low UE activity, where particle production is predominantly driven by hard scattering processes, whereas $R_{\rm T} \gg 1$ selects events characterized by enhanced UE activity with substantial contributions from soft and semi-soft QCD processes.
+where $N_{\rm T}$ is the charged-particle multiplicity in the transverse region for a given event and $\langle N_{\rm T}\rangle$ is its inclusive average over the full event ensemble.
+By construction, $R_{\rm T} \ll 1$ selects events with suppressed UE activity in which particle production is predominantly driven by hard-scattering processes, while $R_{\rm T} \gg 1$ selects events with enhanced UE activity and substantial contributions from soft and semi-soft QCD processes.